VC Theoretical Explanation of Double Descent: Summary and Discussion

 This paper provides a VC-theoretical explanation of ‘double descent’ in multilayer networks.
-We show that for simplified network structures where VC-dimension can be analytically estimated, VC generalization bounds can be applied directly to the model and predict a double descent phenomenon.

-VC-theoretical framework is helpful for improved understanding of empirical results observed in DL, such as: the effect of various heuristics on generalization, relative performance of first and second descent, etc. Another important VC-theoretical insight is that during second descent VC-dimension depends on the norm of weights.
-According to VC-theoretical explanation, second descent occurs when zero training error is achieved using an estimator having small VC-dimension, i.e. small norm of weights.
-This phenomenon is general, and it does not depend on a particular training algorithm or on a chosen parameterization (such as multilayer network).
-Therefore, double descent can be observed for other learning methods, such as SVM estimators, and not only for DL networks trained by SGD algorithm.
+We show that for simplified network settings, where analytic estimates of VC-dimension exist, VC-generalization bounds can be applied directly to predict double descent phenomenon.
+VC-theoretical framework is helpful for improved understanding of empirical results observed in DL, such as: modeling of double descent, the effect of various heuristics on generalization, comparing generalization during first and second descent, etc. According to VC-theoretical explanation, second descent occurs when zero training error is achieved using an estimator having small norm of weights.
+This phenomenon is general, and it does not depend on particular training algorithm or chosen model parameterization.
+Therefore, double descent can be observed for other learning methods, such as SVM estimators.

-Empirical results presented in this paper contradict the consensus opinion that VC-theory cannot explain prediction performance of neural networks.
-Possible future work in this area may investigate VC theoretical modeling of double descent for \textit{low-dimensional data}, and also for regression problems.
-Note that for regression problems VC-theoretical bounds have a different form \cite{Vapnik1998,Vapnik1999,Vapnik2006,Cherkassky2007}, and these bounds have not been previously used for modeling second descent.
+VC theoretical interpretation of double descent has several methodological implications.
+As explained in this paper, the first and second descent modes of learning implement two different types of VC-theoretical `structures', or complexity orderings, of possible models.
+Both types of structures have been well-known, but are usually presented separately when analyzing different learning methods \citep{Vapnik1998,Vapnik1999,Cherkassky2007}.
+Second descent mode of learning has been studied in the past, long before DL, albeit under different terminology, such as margin maximization in standard SVM, Least-Squares SVM classifiers \citep{Suykens1999}, and Optimal Linear Associative Memory \citep{Kohonen1989}.
+Recently, the similarity between second descent and kernel learning has been rediscovered by several authors \citep{Belkin2018, Belkin2021, Bietti2021}.

+According to VC-methodology, we should analyze the first and second descent modes of learning \textit{separately}, as they implement two different types of SRM structures.
+Just showing test error curves for these two structures on the same figure, as double descent, does not provide much technical insight.
+An important open question is understanding under what conditions a model estimated during first descent provides better generalization than a model estimated during second descent.
+Current DL literature suggests that second descent provides better generalization performance, for most `real-life' data sets – but this statement requires better technical explanation.

+According to VC-theoretical explanation, superior generalization performance during second descent can be expected for large sample size, that are inherently separable, i.e. have small Bayes optimal test error (say, under 5\%).
+In this case, using a structure based on the norm of weights results in a second descent mode, where training error is zero and VC-bound on test error is given by (\ref{eq2}).
+According to this expression (\ref{eq2}), this bound is expected to be small, for small values of the ratio of VC-dimension to sample size $(h/n)$.